Sūfuku-ji (Ōtsu): History

 Sūfuku-ji is also referred to as Shigayama-dera or Risshaku-ji in ancient literature.
-It claimed to have been founded in 667AD, when Emperor Tenchi had a dream about a sacred cave in the mountains, which when excavated was found to contain a treasure trove of what appear to have been dotaku.
-The "Fuso Ryakuki" states that the temple was built in honor of his parents, Emperor Jomei and Empress Kōgyoku and the "Enryaku Monkoku" adds that it was due to Emperor Tenchi's faith in Miroku Bosatsu.
+It is claimed to have been founded in 667 AD, when Emperor Tenchi had a dream about a sacred cave in the mountains, which when excavated was found to contain a treasure trove of what appear to have been dotaku.
+The "Fuso Ryakuki" states that the temple was built in honor of his parents, Emperor Jomei and Empress Kōgyoku, and the "Enryaku Monkoku" adds that it was due to Emperor Tenchi's faith in Miroku Bosatsu.

 Emperor Tenchi's memorial service was held at the temple, indicating its high status.
 The memorial service for his grandson, Prince Kusakabe was also held here in 689 AD.
 The temple is mentioned in the Nihon Shoki as receiving the patronage of the imperial court as an official government temple from 701 through 729 AD.
 Emperor Shōmu is recorded as visiting the temple in 740 AD, and Emperor Kanmu in 786 AD.
 In 798 AD it was designated as one of the ten great imperial temples alongside Tōdai-ji and Kofuku-ji.

 By the Heian period, the temple had established strong connections with Mii-dera and was thus drawn into that temple's perennial conflict with Enryaku-ji.
 Sūfuku-ji burned down five times during the Heian period, and although rebuilt, each time it was rebuilt on a smaller scale and eventually became subsidiary of Mii-dera. by the middle of the Kamakura period, the Enryakuji Gokoku Engi states that "there is no trace of Sūfuku Temple", but this is either an exaggeration, or else the temple had relocated from its previous location, as its name continued to appear in various historical documents into the Muromachi period.